jetthollister/HongKongArtAuctions/README.md

 ### Sotheby's Hong Kong

 Includes Sotheby’s Hong Kong auction results from January 2016 to July 2020.
 As a result, the data is focused on Chinese art, Modern and Contemporary East Asian and Southeast Asian art, including both online and in-person auction results.
-For each art piece, the dataset includes artist name, title, online/not online, sales amount, sold/not sold, low estimate, high estimate, signed (and in what capacity)/unsigned, size, edition, foundry, creation year, category, medium, auction lot, auction date and auction location.
+See `data` for a closer look at the features included.

 ## Research Questions